topkecleon/telegram-bot-bash/doc/6_reference.md

 ##### send_keyboard
 Note: since version 0.6 send_keyboard was changed to use native "JSON Array" notation as used from Telegram.
 Example Keybord Array definitions:

+- yes no in two rows:
     - OLD format: 'yes' 'no' (two strings)
-- NEW format: '[ "yes" , "no" ]' (string containing an array)
+    - NEW format: '[ "yes" ] , [ "no" ]' (two arrays with a string)
-- new keybord layouts, not possible with old format:
+- new layouts made easy with NEW format:
+    - Yes No in one row: '[ "yes" , "no" ]'
-    - Yes No in two rows: '[ "yes" ] , [ "no" ]'
+    - Yes No plus Maybe in 2.row: '[ "yes" , "no" ] , [ "maybe" ]'
     - numpad style keyboard: '[ "1" , "2" , "3" ] , [ "4" , "5" , "6" ] , [ "7" , "8" , "9" ] , [ "0" ]'

 *usage:*  send_keyboard "chat-id" "message" "keyboard"